5 minute read

 A data story is a narrative constructed from one or many datasets to present a story that is engaging, interesting, and informative.

 Library services know all about the power of storytelling.
-Thinking about characters, what happened, why, when, and how.
-There are no strict rules other than it needing to be something that people are interested in and get something out of.
-No story needs to be long or complicated or to require technical expertise.
-Calling it ‘data’ storytelling should not make it inaccessible, and everyone should be welcome to tell data stories.
+Communicating characters and narrative, what happened, why, when, and how.
+For it to be effective it needs to communicate that story and be something that people are interested in and get something out of.
+Stories do not necessarily need to be long or complicated or to require technical expertise.
+Calling it ‘data’ storytelling should not make it inaccessible, and everyone should be invited to tell stories that are based on data.

 What is not good data storytelling?

-Effective performance monitoring is essential, but needs to continually evolve, cause frequent change in practice, and then re-evaluation of the data.
-Too often it is used to say libraries are doing well or poorly, with little action taken or further analysis of the data.
-It’s not really the same as data storytelling, but regardless, neither have good adoption in public libraries.
-That can make library data a dispiriting situation and not one that is engaging or enjoyable for those tasked with it.
+Effective performance monitoring is essential, but needs to continually evolve, cause change in practice, and then re-evaluation of the measures.
+Too often it is used to say libraries are doing well, or poorly, with little action taken or further analysis of the data.
+It’s not really the same task as data storytelling, but regardless, neither are done well in public libraries.
+That situation makes using library data a dispiriting situation and not one that is engaging or enjoyable for those tasked with it.

 Curiosity